SlashDB/taskapp-demo/README.md

 Let’s step through what’s happening here:
 - We deconstruct props from the parent component
 - We call the ```useState``` hook to hold and update a task
 - We use two classes from the [SlashDB JavaScript SDK](https://github.com/SlashDB/js-slashdb) to create filters for the `useDataDiscovery` and `useExecuteQuery` hooks: `DataDiscoveryFilter` and `SQLPassThruFilter`, along with the `eq` filter function.
-It's not required to use these classes to create filters, but it makes things easier.
+It's not required to use these classes to create filters, but it makes things easier for someone who doesn't understand SlashDB URL endpoints.
 These classes create endpoints to a resource path like the one below.
 You can access the SlashDB server in a browser, open the database table for ```TaskList```, and check the URL path in the location bar.
 For example:

   https://demo.slashdb.com/db/taskdatadb/TaskList/TaskListId